yuiai03/ThaiHao-UnityDeveloper-Portfolio/README.md

 ### 🎮 2D - TCG

-🟣 A turn-based card game where players use character and skill cards to attack opponents
+🟣 A turn-based card game where players use character skill and skill cards to attack enemy

 🔗
 [Play on Itch.io](https://yuiai03.itch.io/tcg) &nbsp;